Jared Donaldson: 2017: First Masters 1000 quarterfinal, ATP Tour-level consistency, Top 50 debut

 With a higher ranking and consistent success, Donaldson was able to play primarily in ATP Tour level events throughout the year.
 He solidified his position in the Top 100 by reaching the fourth round of the Miami Open as a qualifier, rising from No. 95 to No. 73 in the ATP rankings.
 After a relatively quiet clay court season, Donaldson continued his climb in the rankings by making it to the third round at Wimbledon.
 Later in the summer, he scored two of the biggest wins of his career over No. 18 Lucas Pouille and No. 14 Roberto Bautista Agut in the first round at the 2017 Canada Open and 2017 Cincinnati Masters respectively, where in the latter he reached the quarterfinals at a Masters level event for the first time.
 These two successful runs helped to catapult Donaldson to a then career high ATP ranking of No. 50 in the world on 23 October 2017.

 2018: First ATP semifinal

 Donaldson's first big result of the year came at the Mexican Open, an ATP 500 event.
 He made it through to his first ATP semifinal to reach a new career high ranking of No. 48.

 2019: Comeback & Career suspension

 Donaldson came back at the 2019 Delray Beach Open but was forced later in the year to suspend his professional career after continuing struggles with Patellar tendinitis.

-2021: Retirement
+Coaching career

+In January 2022, Donaldson attended University of California and began working as the Volunteer Assistant Coach.

 Playing style

-Unlike many of his other top American contemporaries (such as John Isner and Jack Sock, among others) whose success relies on big serves and forehands, Donaldson's strength is in his return game.
+Unlike many of his other top American contemporaries (such as John Isner and Jack Sock, among others) whose success relied on big serves and forehands, Donaldson's strength was in his return game.
 In the 2017 season, Donaldson was the 6th-highest ranked American (51st overall).
 He rated behind all five above him in serving, but was the best returner out of the group at 32nd on the tour, according to Infosys Nia Data.